aws-samples/aws-terraform-pipeline/README.md

 ## Limitations

 - This pipeline will only validate and deploy Terraform
-- This pattern (currently) only works with an existing CodeCommit repository
-- This existing repo must have a remote backend
+- This existing CodeCOmmit repository must have a remote backend

 ## Architecture
 The module is sourced remotely using the [GitHub source type](https://developer.hashicorp.com/terraform/language/modules/sources#github).
 But it could be cloned and sourced locally, if required.